tlswg/tls-pake/draft-ietf-tls-pake.md

 To simulate a fake PAKE response, the server does the following:

-* Select a PAKEScheme supported by the client and server, as normal.
+* Include the PAKE extension matching the preferred algorithm offered in the ClientHello in its ServerHello, containing a `pake_message`.
-* Include the `pake` extension in its ServerHello, containing a PAKEShare value with the selected PAKEScheme and corresponding `pake_message`.
-To generate the `pake_message` for this `PAKEShare` value, the server selects a value uniformly at random from the set of possible values of the PAKE algorithm shares.
+To generate the `pake_message`, the server selects a value uniformly at random from the set of possible values of the PAKE algorithm shares.
 * Perform the rest of the protocol as normal.